 Next, click on the button called “Create New Page” as shown below.

-I also recommend drafting a disclaimer and terms of conditions page, which I mention about next.
+I also recommend drafting a disclaimer and terms of conditions page, which I will talk about next.

 When you put a disclaimer on your blog, it means you’re not legally held responsible for anything you write or publish on your website.
-Put simply, this will protect you from lawsuits.
+Put simply, this will limit your liability and protect you from lawsuits.
+It also helps improve your credibility because people will view you as honest and trustworthy.

 How you create your disclaimer will depend on which niche you’re in and what you blog about.